enricoforti/BPOL5000/README.md

 **IMPORTANT**

 **The essential readings/materials are truly required**: it will be extremely challenging to understand the course without studying them.
-You will likely not be able to complete the weekly activities and the coursework assignments without studying all the essential readings/materials.
+You won't be able to succefully complete the weekly activities and the coursework assignments without studying all the essential readings/materials.
 Typically, we will not discuss them extensively in class unless you have questions.
 The optional readings/materials are truly optional: you will understand the course without studying them.

 - **Review the “Course Outline” and each relevant session block in the “Syllabus” section of the Course Manual for details on the essential materials and the assigned preparatory work for each session.**
   - Read carefully the Course Manual in all its parts.
 It includes the syllabus as well as detailed guidelines and instructions on all the assessment components as well as detailed information on the course structure, assignments, and deadlines.